SharePoint/sp-dev-docs/docs/spfx/office-addins-create.md

 ---
-title: Creating Outlook add-ins using SharePoint Framework
+title: Create Outlook add-ins using SharePoint Framework
-description: Creating Outlook Web App add-ins using SharePoint Framework ms.date: 06/16/2020 ms.prod: sharepoint
+description: Create Outlook Web App add-ins using SharePoint Framework ms.date: 06/18/2020 ms.prod: sharepoint
 localization_priority: Normal
 ---

-# Creating Outlook add-ins using SharePoint Framework
+# Create Outlook add-ins using SharePoint Framework

-Starting with SharePoint Framework v1.10, you can also implement your Outlook Web App add-ins using SharePoint Framework tooling and use SharePoint as a host for your solutions
+Introduced SharePoint Framework v1.10, you can implement an Outlook Web App add-ins with the SharePoint Framework and use SharePoint as a host for your solution.

-There are following benefits on using SharePoint Framework as the platform for your Outlook Web App add-ins:
+Using the SharePoint Framework as the platform for your Outlook Web App add-ins include the following benefits:

-- The development model is similar to SharePoint Framework web parts
+- The development model is similar to SharePoint Framework web parts.
-- Same code can work across SharePoint, Teams, and Office
+- Same code can work across SharePoint, Teams, and Office.
-- Your add-in is automatically hosted for the tenant without any additional services
+- Your add-in is automatically hosted for the tenant without any additional services.
-- Simplified authentication to access different services in Microsoft 365
+- Simplified authentication to access different services in Microsoft 365.
-- You can benefit from the same permission and access management model as within SharePoint with easy access to Microsoft Graph APIs and other services
+- You can benefit from the same permission and access management model as within SharePoint with easy access to Microsoft Graph APIs and other services.

 > [!NOTE]
-> This feature was introduced as a developer preview feature.
-In order to use features in developer preview, ensure you use the `--plusbeta` version of the library.
-See [Try SharePoint Framework preview capabilities](try-preview-capabilities.md) for more information.
+> This feature is currently in developer preview feature.
+In order to use features in developer preview, ensure you use the `--plusbeta` version of the package.
+For more information, see: [Try SharePoint Framework preview capabilities](try-preview-capabilities.md).

 > [!NOTE]
-> During preview time frame, this feature is only supported within the context of the Outlook Web Access.
+> During developer preview, this feature is only supported in Outlook Web Access.
 Once it this feature reaches generally availability, it will be supported across all Office desktop and web clients.

 ## Development process